Nerissa Shaw MBACP (Registered Member)

 I have specialist experience in eating disorders and other issues around food and eating.

-I offer appointments in Ilminster and Glastonbury as well as by Skype.
+I offer face-to-face appointments in Ilminster as well as remotely by Zoom or phone.

 Training, qualifications & experience